jenkinsci/helm-charts/charts/jenkins/README.md

 #### Breaking out large Config as Code scripts

 Jenkins Config as Code scripts can become quite large, and maintaining all of your scripts within one yaml file can be difficult.
-The Config as Code plugin itself suggests updating the `CASC_JENKINS_CONFIG` environment variable to be a comma seperated list of paths for the plugin to traverse, picking up the yaml files as needed.
+The Config as Code plugin itself suggests updating the `CASC_JENKINS_CONFIG` environment variable to be a comma separated list of paths for the plugin to traverse, picking up the yaml files as needed.
 However, under the Jenkins helm chart, this `CASC_JENKINS_CONFIG` value is maintained through the templates.
-A better solution is to split your `controller.JCasC.configScripts` into seperate values files, and provide each file during the helm install.
+A better solution is to split your `controller.JCasC.configScripts` into separate values files, and provide each file during the helm install.

 For example, you can have a values file (e.g values_main.yaml) that defines the values described in the `VALUES_SUMMARY.md` for your Jenkins configuration: